sjpfenninger/panwrap/README.md

 ### Using custom templates ###

-See `xetex-custom.tex` for an example of a custom template.
-Use it by calling panpy with `--template=~\.panpy\xetex-custom.tex`.
+See `default-enhanced.tex` for an example of a custom template.
+Use it by calling panpy with `--template=~\.panpy\default-enhanced.tex`.
 Default settings for variables are automatically read from a `.conf` file in the same location as the template file itself.

 ## Configuration ##